U.S. mortgage applications rise in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK May 7 Applications for U.S. home mortgages climbed last week as interest rates fell, an industry group said on Wednesday.
+NEW YORK Aug 12 Applications for U.S. home mortgages rose last week along with refinancing applications, an industry group said on Wednesday.

-The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, rose 5.3 percent in the week ended May 2.
-That's a rebound from the previous week, when applications for U.S. home mortgages fell to their lowest level since December 2000.
+The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, rose 0.1 percent in the week ended Aug.7.

-The MBA's seasonally adjusted index of refinancing applications rose 2.4 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, jumped 8.9 percent.
+The MBA's seasonally adjusted index of refinancing applications rose 3.1 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 3.5 percent.

+The refinance share of total mortgage activity increased to 53.1 percent of applications from 51.3 percent the week before.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan